As it is across the world, more and more CIOs in Canada are turning to the Cloud as their primary model for IT delivery.

 Many software vendors seeking to personalize their products for the Canadian market have therefore deployed locally hosted offerings, such as Hubshare.

-This highlights how global Cloud providers notably AWS and Microsoft Azure, have set up local Canadian data centres so that they can comply with the core requirement of Canadian data residency.
+This highlights how the global Cloud providers AWS, Microsoft and Google have set up local Canadian data centres so that they can comply with the core requirement of Canadian data residency.
 Here is a video of IT World Canada interviewing AWS CTO Werner Vogels to discuss their launch in 2016.

 AWS launched a Canadian zone in 2016, signing a framework agreement with the government in 2019, with the details of their Protected B services described here.
 By December 2019 AWS were reporting a rapidly expanding footprint across the country, with key Canadian sectors like Oil & Gas adopting their services, as well as Government.